 To address this, many organizations are adopting a zero-trust security approach, under which trust is verified at each access attempt.
 The best security should be invisible and have minimal impact on the productivity of users.

 Passwordless authentication is a key part of verifying user trust, in a more user-friendly, simplified and secure way.
 However, there are a few factors that will determine the level of effort involved in implementing passwordless.
 If you have a complex hybrid environment, it’s going to be more difficult to transition to passwordless.

 We recommend having a few technical experts assigned specifically to your passwordless project, so that you can address any issues as they arise.
 When done correctly, however, a passwordless approach significantly minimizes the likelihood of a breach due to stolen credentials.

 In an effort to combat hackers who target passwords to access cloud-based applications, passwordless methods that associate users to their devices offer increased security and usability, which is a rare win/win for security.
 (Gartner Security & Risk Management Summit 2019)— Peter Firstbrook, Research Vice President, Gartner, Inc.

-With strong MFA, single-sign on, adaptive access policies and device trust capabilities, you can lay the foundation for a passwordless experience today.
+With strong MFA, SSO, adaptive access policies and device trust capabilities, you can lay the foundation for a passwordless experience today.
 We recommend taking a phased approach to securing access for the workforce, with each step taking you closer to a fully passwordless future: